victorhaugaard/thegameoftheholynubbe/README.md

 # The Game of The Holy Nubbe
 Midsummer drinking game 2025.
+The game where randomized snaps events and team games meet to declare a midsummer champion.

-HTML game, so drag n' drop this game into a new tab of a desired browser and your'e all set to have some midsummer fun!
+This is a HTML game, so simply drag n' drop this game into a tab of a desired browser and your'e set to have some midsummer fun!

 Nubbe = Snaps = "A kind of a Swedish shot"